 What to avoid with highly excitable dogs

 It is also advisable to avoid overly vigorous games, such as tugs and pulls and continuous ball fetches, as they tend to excite the dog even more.
-Instead, doing activities such as scent searches serves to concentrate and mentally tire the dog by using something they naturally have at their disposal, namely their sense of smell.
+Instead, activities such as scent searches concentrate and mentally tire the dog by using something they naturally have at their disposal, namely their sense of smell.

 Over time, and by slightly altering how they deal with easily excitable dogs, the owner will see their ‘Mr Hide’ become ‘Dr Jackill’.
 If you want to improve your dog, contact a qualified dog trainer.